IBE160/SG-Gruppe-Stavanger/docs/PRD.md

 ### 4. Notifications

 - **FR4.1 - Expiration Alerts:** The system notifies the user about items nearing expiration.
+  - **Dependencies:** FR2.2 (View Inventory)
   - **Acceptance Criteria:**
     - An in-app notification is generated for items expiring in the next 2-3 days.
     - The notification is 'actionable', directly linking the user to a list of recipes that use the expiring item.
     - The frequency and bundling of notifications are managed to avoid 'notification fatigue', as per the Metric Integrity principles.

+- **FR4.2 - Instant Idea Generation:** A user can get an immediate recipe suggestion without using their saved inventory.
+  - **Dependencies:** FR1.2 (User Login)
+  - **Acceptance Criteria:**
+    - A prominent 'Instant Idea' button is available on the main screen.
+    - A user can input 2-3 ingredients.
+    - The system provides an immediate AI-generated recipe suggestion based on the input.
+    - This action does not affect the user's persistent inventory.

 ---